Pure C*-algebras: Preliminaries

 \begin{enumerate} \item[\axiomO{5}] For all $x',x,y$ with $x'\ll x\leq y$ there exists $z$ such that $x'+z\leq y\leq x+z$.
 Moreover, if $x+w\leq y$ for some $w$, and $w'\ll w$, then $z$ may be chosen such that $w'\ll z$. \end{enumerate}

 This axiom is usually referred to as the axiom of \textit{almost algebraic order}.
-The first part of the statement above was proved in \cite[Lemma 7.1]{RorWin10ZRevisited}, and the second part can be found in \cite[Proposition~4.6]{AntPerThi18TensorProdCu}.
+For the Cuntz semigroup of an arbitrary \ca{}, the first part of the statement above was proved in \cite[Lemma~7.1]{RorWin10ZRevisited}, and the second part can be found in \cite[Proposition~4.6]{AntPerThi18TensorProdCu}.

 Since we will often use the following consequence of \axiomO{5}, we add a proof here for completeness.

 \begin{lma}[{\cite[Lemma~2.2]{ThiVil23Glimm}}] Let $S$ be a \CuSgp{} satisfying \axiomO{5}, let $k\in\NN$, and let $z',z,x \in S$ satisfy $z' \ll z$ and $(k+1)z \leq x$.
 Then there exists $d \in S$ such that